payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/webview-for-mobile-apps/webview-integration-in-ios.md

    print("User message got") }}
 ```

-#### 10. How to handle window\.open in Webview
+#### 10. How to handle window.open in Webview

-As webview did not support multiple tab need to implement below function and create new webview to handle window\.open()
+As webview did not support multiple tab need to implement below function and create new webview to handle window.open()

 ```
 func webView(_ webView: WKWebView, createWebViewWith configuration: WKWebViewConfiguration, for navigationAction: WKNavigationAction, windowFeatures: WKWindowFeatures) -> WKWebView? {